lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ## Chapter three - Bindings

 Just showing the data is a good start.
-But to show some data we also need a way to add and edit the data.
+But to show some data we also need a way to add more and edit the current data.

 First thing that comes to mind is to add an input box and an event listener on change and save the value for each value entered.
 This would work just fine.
 But Vue have an ace up its sleeve.
 [Two-way data binding!](https://vuejs.org/v2/guide/forms.html)

 ### Two-way data binding

 What is two-way data binding?
 It's a way to "connect" a data value with for example an input field.
-Here we make use of Vue's `v-model`.
+To do that we make use of Vue's `v-model`.

 Lets add an input element and attach `v-model`